-"After months of working from home within the same four walls, I decided to pack my laptop and board the plane.
+“After working from home for months between the same four walls, I decided to pack my laptop and get on the plane.
 Where to?
 Unpleasant Kenya!

 Table of contents

 For four weeks I thoroughly enjoyed every day.
 Two weeks in bustling Nairobi where you can find a new place to work remotely every day.
 I could work in peace with good internet + delicious drinks and food in the different co-working spaces and work cafes (my favorites are Kofisi and CJ's).